JacksonKuo/blog/about.markdown

 security musings, notes, and miscellaneous

+the act of formally writing a problem down is the best way to internalize and actually understand an issue

 my goal is not to write perfect technical renditions, but to have a place to document, formalize, and think through problem sets